dan-schel/train-disruptions/docs/database/writing-database-migrations.md

 The problem is that when new code is pushed to master, in order to ensure the server is always available, the new server is spun up while the existing one continues to run.
 The switchover doesn't occur until the new server is completely ready and listening out for web requests.
 Database migrations are run immediately when the new server starts up, but the migrations aren't instant, and it might do a few other tasks before being ready to listen for web requests.
 On top of that it might take a second or two for Digital Ocean to notice that the new server is ready, and even once it has and the switchover is complete, there's no guarantee that it'll be able to shut down the old server immediately (it might be in the middle of a task?).

-That all means there's a period of time where some or all of the migration have run, but the old server is also still running.
-We don't want the old server to run into any errors during the switchover, which all means the old server needs to be compatible with the new data format.
-That means that before you merge the PR which adds the database migration, you need to merge a PR which updates the database model to be able to understand both the old schema and new schema at once!
-Only in your second PR, where you add the database migration, can you fully commit to the new schema.
+That all means there's a period of time where some or all of the migrations have run, but the old server is also still running.
+We don't want the old server to run into any errors during the switchover, meaning it needs to be compatible with the new data format.
+Therefore, before you merge the PR which adds the database migration, you need to merge a PR which updates the database model to be able to understand both the old schema and new schema simultaneously!
+Only in your second PR (which adds the database migration), can you fully commit to the new schema.

 ### Example of supporting two schemas at once

-Writing that first PR so that the code understands both models might sound tricky, so I thought I'd show a worked example.
-Imagine we wanted to rename the `color` field on our [Crayon](https://github.com/dan-schel/train-disruptions/blob/5939e09bd65870c3bbed072d0bf77e5f551dea73/server/database/models/crayons.ts) model to `colour`.
+Writing that first PR might sound tricky, so I thought I'd show a worked example.
+Imagine we wanted to rename the `color` field on our [Crayon](https://github.com/dan-schel/train-disruptions/blob/5939e09bd65870c3bbed072d0bf77e5f551dea73/server/database/models/crayons.ts) model to `colour` (wild stuff).

 #### PR #1 <!-- omit in toc -->